jasongoodwin/the-trading-well/README.md

 Can contain uppercase or lowercase, numbers and underscore.
 Cannot start with number.

 # Variable Types
-Pine has the following types:
+Pine has the following identifier types:
+`int, float, bool, string, line, label, color`

+Identifiers can be assigned these:
 - Integer: `a = 1`
 - Float: `a = 3.2` or `a = 3.2e10`
 - Strings: `a = "hello"` or `a = 'hello'` or `a = 'I\'m a string'`